bisgardo/uber-challenge/README.md

 *   Add a social element: Users could add trivia about the locations, times and images of a location appearing in a movie, appearing actors, pictures and ratings of locations, recommendations of tours, etc.
 *   The main data structure `Movie` (defined in `types.go`) is used in all layers of the application; from parsing JSON to rendering in view templates.
-The structure is "patched" with the data needed by a given view.
-While this approach works well for the project at its current size, it probably doesn't scale well with complexity.
+The data in this structure is "patched" with the data needed by a given view.
+While this approach works well for the project at its current complexity, it probably doesn't scale well.